Spoleto is undoubtedly one of the most beautiful villages in Umbria to visit by motorbike and to add to one's itineraries in Italy.

-Finally arrived in Piazza del Duomo among the things to see in Spoleto there is absolutely the Cathedral of Santa Maria Assunta, a rare example of a synthesis of Romanesque architecture, which houses frescoes by Pinturicchio and Filippo Lippi, and the beautiful Roman house attributed to the emperor's mother Vespasiano Polla.
+Finally arrived in Piazza del Duomo among the things to see in Spoleto there is absolutely the Cathedral of Santa Maria Assunta, a rare example of a synthesis of Romanesque architecture, which houses frescoes by Pinturicchio and Filippo Lippi, and the beautiful Roman house attributed to the emperor's mother Vespasian Polla.

 We first suggest the Tour of the Rocca, a panoramic walk around the top of the Colle Sant'Elia and Rocca Albornoziana, from which you can admire the splendid Spoleto valley and the Cathedral from above.

-In addition, thanks to eight blocks of escalators, this area is connected with the neighborhood of Ponzianina, Corso Garibaldi, Basilica of S. Salvatore became a UNESCO World Heritage Site, the Church and Monastery of San Ponziano.
+In addition, thanks to eight blocks of escalators, this area is connected with the neighborhood of Pontianine, Corso Garibaldi, Basilica of S. Salvatore became a UNESCO World Heritage Site, the Church and Monastery of San Ponziano.

 Others itineraries suggested in the area: from Arrone to Monteleone, Waterfall marmore, Norcia and the Val Nerina.